 Bloggers know instantly when we’ve hit a good topic that deserves further exploration.
 It’s easy to see in the volume and variety of feedback from readers.

-Recently, I wrote a post entitled “Shrinking LMS Implementation Fees Drive Market Expansion.”
+Recently, I wrote about “Shrinking LMS Implementation Fees Drive Market Expansion.”
 I intended to show how the hundreds of new cloud-based LMS vendors offer much lower (than historically priced) implementation and setup fees, opening the market to new first-time buyers.
 In fact, of the 72 LMS vendors we surveyed, 26% said they offer free implementations, and 73% said they offer a base setup option of under $10,000.
 I didn’t intend to say that LMS vendor professional services are unneeded in all (or even most) cases.

 Here is some of the feedback I received:

 - “Great post, John!
 Shared it on LinkedIn and our team is using it with new prospects.”